agilepro/software-craftsmanship/docs/Coding/Optimization/lambda-vs-loop.md

 #  Lambda vs. Loop

 There are two ways to walk through a list of values: one is the old-fashioned loop and the other is the new-fangled object streams which use a lambda to iterate through a list.
 Which to use?
-Let’s explore the reasons for using one or the other.
+Let's explore the reasons for using one or the other.

 :::tip[Key Takeaway]

 Avoid Using a Lambda when a Loop would do

-Don’t use a complicated solution when a simple one would work better.
+Don't use a complicated solution when a simple one would work better.

 :::